-For assessment of outcomes 5, 6 and 7:

-- all three outcomes should be assessed concurrently. - a minimum duration of 40 minutes and a minimum distance of 20 kilometres are required. - 4 Where assessment against this unit standard is conducted for the purpose of meeting the requirements for a driver licence: - vehicles used must meet Waka Kotahi requirements. - a candidate is not permitted to use any feature of a vehicle that may be used to perform a task normally carried out by the driver, i.e parking assist or cruise control.
+- 4 For assessment of outcomes 4, 5 and 6: - all three outcomes should be assessed concurrently. - a minimum duration of 40 minutes and a minimum distance of 20 kilometres are required. - Where assessment against this unit standard is conducted for the purpose of meeting the requirements for a driver licence: - vehicles used must meet Waka Kotahi requirements. - vehicles must carry a minimum of 50% payload in terms of gross vehicle mass. - a candidate is not permitted to use any feature of a vehicle that may be used to perform a task normally carried out by the driver, i.e parking assist or cruise control.
 Many vehicles are fitted with warning devices that provide information to the driver.
-The use of these devices, which usually cannot be turned off, should not affect the outcome of the assessment and may be used during the assessment, i.e. reversing cameras or audible proximity alarms. - candidates acknowledge that competency in this unit standard will not, on its own, enable them to obtain a driver licence.
-They will also need to meet the relevant driver licence legislative requirements.
+The use of these devices, which usually cannot be turned off, should not affect the outcome of the assessment and may be used during the assessment, i.e reversing cameras or audible proximity alarms.

-- candidates must have completed the minimum training course requirements as determined by Waka Kotahi prior to commencing assessment. - recognition of current competence does not apply. - 5 Where assessment against this unit standard is conducted for non-driver licensing purposes: - vehicles must carry a minimum of 50% payload in terms of gross vehicle mass. - a candidate is not permitted to use any feature of a vehicle that may be used to perform a task normally carried out by the driver, i.e parking assist or cruise control.
+- candidates acknowledge that competency in this unit standard will not, on its own, enable them to obtain a driver licence.
+They will also need to meet the relevant driver licence legislative requirements. - candidates must have completed the minimum training course requirements as determined by Waka Kotahi prior to commencing assessment. - recognition of current competence does not apply. - Where assessment against this unit standard is conducted for non-driver licensing purposes: - vehicles must carry a minimum of 50% payload in terms of gross vehicle mass. - a candidate is not permitted to use any feature of a vehicle that may be used to perform a task normally carried out by the driver, i.e parking assist or cruise control.
 Many vehicles are fitted with warning devices that provide information to the driver.
 The use of these devices, which usually cannot be turned off, should not affect the outcome of the assessment and may be used during the assessment, i.e reversing cameras or audible proximity alarms.